2018 Phoenix Mercury season

 The 2018 WNBA season was the 22nd season for the Phoenix Mercury franchise of the WNBA.
-The season tipped off on May 14th.
+The season tipped off on May 14.

 The Mercury started the season slowly, going 2–3 in May.
 They won the first two games, but lost the next three.
 All five games were against eventual playoff teams.
 However, the Mercury caught fire in June, posting an 11–2 record which included an 8 game winning streak.
 The June high turned into a July low.
 The team was 2–7 in July with their only wins coming against Connecticut, and league-worst Indiana.
 The Mercury managed to turn it around and end the season on a high, going 5–2 in August.
 Their regular season ended on a three game winning streak, with all games coming against playoff teams.
 The Mercury finished the season 20–14, with the 5th seed in the 2018 WNBA Playoffs.

 As the fifth seed, the Mercury had to play an opening round game against the Dallas Wings at home.
 The Mercury won by 18 points, 101–83.
 This win saw them advance to the second round where they played the fourth seeded Connecticut Sun in Connecticut.
 Again, the Mercury won, this time by 10 points.
 With the win, the Mercury advanced to the Semifinals to face the first seeded Seattle Storm.
 The home team won each game in the five game series.
-However, the Mercury did not have home court advantage, due to being the lower seed, and lost the series 2–3.
+However, the Mercury did not have home court advantage, due to being the lower seed, and lost the series 2–3 despite nearly completing a dramatic comeback after being down two games to none.